Population: 10,572 (2016 Census)

 On the West Arm of Kootenay Lake resides Nelson, a mountain town with a big city buzz.
-Known for its welcoming personality and diversity of outdoor adventures, the city itself is full of trendy boutique shops with some 350 heritage buildings that flourish year-round.
+Known for its welcoming personality and diversity of outdoor adventures, the city itself is full of trendy boutique shops such as Cartolina, Kootenai Moon, Mountain Baby, Sacred Ride and Roam Shop with some 350 heritage buildings that flourish year-round.

 Described as the best Art Town in Canada, for the entire summer, ArtWalk turns the downtown core into a living art gallery.
 In the warmth, enjoy a trip on the historic Streetcar #23, play in the sand and grass, or just relax at one of the parks.